-This ebook will help people interested in Triumph TR2s and TR3s understand the basic parts and what they do.
+This ebook will help people interested in Triumph TR2s and TR3s (even TR4s) understand the basic parts and what they do.
 It also has views of parts even people very familiar with them have never seen before.
 TR250 and TR6 owners may also find it helpful.

 A Sidescreen Triumph is a specific type of car that was made in England decades ago.
 Perhaps you’ve heard of Triumph Spitfires, TR6’s, and TR7’s.
 Sidescreen TR’s are those cars’ older brothers.